Dolmant/LWEB/readme.txt

 to upload to heroku copy to the other git folder (do a grunt build then remove the .gitignores and the node folders) and use git push --no-verify heroku master

+then start the service with
+heroku ps:scale web=1